Here is a great video by NZ Police about theft from cars. Watch the timer!

-BURGLARY PREVENTION – TOP TEN TIPS FOR SUMMER
+BURGLARY PREVENTION – TOP TEN TIPS

 1. Make sure a trusted neighbour or relative know that you are away and get them to keep an eye on your house while you are away.